-Many adult children and caregivers whose parent(s) have some form of dementia struggle with the decision as to whether or not their parent(s) can continue living on their own or is it time to move on to another form of housing or caregiving status?
+Many adult children and caregivers whose parent(s) have some form of dementia struggle with the decision as to whether or not their family members can continue living on their own or if it is time to move on to another form of housing or caregiving status.

 Can People With Dementia Live By Themselves?

-He passed away before his dementia got worse so there was no need for him to make any changes to his living environment.
+He passed away of other health problems last year before his dementia got worse so there was no need for him to make any changes to his living environment.

-Generally, the early signs of dementia include any or all of the following:
+Generally, the early signs and symptoms of dementia include any or all of the following:

-- memory problems with recent events and misplacing items
+- memory loss, such as problems with recent events and misplacing items

 - personality changes